kyang5/coursedescriptions/source/courses/comp473.rst

 :doc:`../courses/comp413` or :doc:`../courses/comp313`

-You need to have knowledge of Java, C# or a similar object-oriented language, data structures, and fair sophistication with OOP - some experience with designing interacting, cooperating classes that would come in an intermediate discussion of software patterns.
+You need to know Java, C#, or a similar object-oriented language, data structures, and fair sophistication with OOP - some experience with designing interacting, cooperating classes that would come in an intermediate discussion of software patterns.
 Software engineering is recommended but not